sobjornstad/dreamdir/README.md

     $ dr find tagged Tags 'marijuana' tagged Tags 'heroin' 5 matches: [429, 584, 1181, 1198, 426]

+Since the tag search uses extended regular expressions and both of our criteria are searching in the Tags field, we could also combine these:

     $ dr find tagged Tags 'marijuana|heroin'
     5 matches: [426, 429, 584, 1181, 1198]